Dispatches from Ray’s Planet

 But Ray and I have discovered that placing computers between us causes his communication problems to magically disappear.
 His “Writing Man” is witty, wise, and a surprisingly astute observer of human nature.

 Together, Writing Man and I examine important issues: empathy, eye contact, the advantages and drawbacks of labels like his, and why some truths are acceptable to say out loud, while others trigger swift and severe social penalties.
-Read synopsis of Ray’s Planet.
+Read synopsis of Dispatches from Ray’s Planet.

 My sister has written a book about me.
 She is confident that stories about my life as an Asperger’s person will help others to gain some insights into the autistic mind and help you to understand how best to deal with we non-neurotypicals.
 Perhaps you know an Aspie or have a kid who is on the spectrum.
 You might be autistic yourself, or maybe you are just fascinated by the human mind.
 Do you know someone who just seems strange and refuses to play by the rules?
 This book might open your eyes.